aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_Stochas.rst

-This option determines whether a consistency check on the scenarios in a stochastic program is executed; In all but the last stage, for coefficients in a group of rows differing only in their scenario index, the coefficients in a column with the same representative scenario should be the same.
+This option determines whether a consistency check on the scenarios in a stochastic program is executed.
+In all but the last stage, for coefficients in a group of rows differing only in their scenario index, the coefficients in a column with the same representative scenario should be the same.
 Whether the consistency check is executed and whether a warning or error is given when the check fails depends on the following settings:

 .. list-table::